chinchang/kushagra.dev/posts/2016-01-31-backgroundcolor-in-currentcolor.md

 ---
 layout: post
-title: 'Using background color in currentColor'
+title: "Using background color in currentColor"
+tags:
+  - css
+  - trick
 ---

 I had the following situation recently - I have a container with some background color and it needs to have an arrow coming out from inside of the same background color.
 I implemented the arrow using `:after` pseudo element.
 Something like this:

 ![](/images/2016/currentcolor-propagation.png)

 <pre><code class="language-css">
 .container {
   display: inline-block;